-If you normally spend the most amount of money on say a Friday make one Friday a month and no spend day.
+If you normally spend the most amount of money on say a Friday make one Friday a month a no-spend day.
 Don't spend money on a single thing!

-Many take this to an extreme and do a no spend week, or even a no spend month.
+Many take this to an extreme and do a no spend a week, or even a no spend a month.

 Take the $100 Challenge

 Only carry a $100 bill with you.
 Many places won't take it and you are less likely to spend it because mentally it hurts more to break a $100 than any other bill!